ysdn2019/Graduates-List/graduates/dila-ozsoy.md

 ---
 path: /work/cuncta
 graduate: Dila Ozsoy
-mainimg: /assets/work/Ozsoy_Dila_project1_web_main.jpg
+cover: /assets/work/Ozsoy_Dila_project1_web_main.jpg
-thumbnailimg: /assets/work/Ozsoy_Dila_project1_web_thumbnail.jpg
+thumbnail: /assets/work/Ozsoy_Dila_project1_web_thumbnail.jpg
 title: CUNCTA Magazine
 groupmembers:
-fields: Editorial, Illustration, Print
+category: Editorial, Illustration, Print
 mediumdimensions:
 description: CUNCTA is a fashion magazine targeted towards young to middle aged fashion enthusiasts or professionals of all genders.
 It includes the emerging artists and fashion designers, their collaborations and the current trends.
 CUNCTA aims to provide information on fashion without being filtered by the feminine target.
 It focuses purely on the art of fashion.
 digitallink: